technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 9/Lab 9 - Automate solution deployment using GitHub Actions for Microsoft Power Platform.docx.md

 # **Lab 9: Automate solution deployment using GitHub Actions for Microsoft Power Platform**

+**Estimated Duration**: 30 min

+**Objective**: In this lab, you will learn how to use GitHub Actions for Microsoft Power Platform along with the available GitHub Actions to compose your build and release workflows.

 ### **Task 1: Create the app registration**

 1. Sign in to the Microsoft Azure portal